 - Xiao Hong Shu (RED)

 - The “Little Red Book” is a platform for young people’s lifestyle shopping.
-The sharing community is brought together with user-generated content (UGC).
+User-generated content (UGC) inspires this sharing community.

 The exact market share among these online commerce platforms varies according to the source.
 Tmall is leading the ecommerce landscape with a market share of 50%-60%, JD.com follows with 15%-20%, Kaola and RED and others like WeChat (with their own WeChat store) divide the rest between them.